Pharmacy Practice in Focus: Oncology

 - Dexamethasone and tocilizumab show similar efficacy in resolving CRS, with no significant impact on overall response rates in myeloma therapy.

-What is Cytokine Release Syndrome?
+What Is Cytokine Release Syndrome?

-How Was the Data Analyzed?
+How Were the Data Analyzed?

 A total of 129 (61%) of patients experienced CRS, with 43% experiencing grade 1 and 16% grade 2.
-Among these, dexamethasone was the first intervention in 46 patients (36%), tocilizumab in 42 (33%), and supportive care in 37 (29%), while 4 patients received the 2 agents simultaneously.1
+Among these, dexamethasone was the first intervention in 46 patients (36%), tocilizumab in 42 (33%), and supportive care in 37 (29%); 4 patients received the 2 agents simultaneously.1

 Was Receiving Dexamethasone as Initial Treatment Effective at Resolving CRS?